tango-controls/tango-doc/source/tools-and-extensions/archiving/bensikin.rst

 By default, every attribute is selected.
 If you unselect some attributes, an icon |image58| will appear in tab title to notify you that these attributes will not set equipments.
-You can quick select/unselect all the attributes by clicking on |image59|
+You can quick select/unselect all the attributes by clicking on :guilabel:`All` and :guilabel:`None` buttons.
-and |image60| buttons.
 When you are ready to set equipment with the selected write values, click on the button |image61|.

 You can also modify the write value before setting equipment by